 Imagine you have two friends who want to learn a new skill.
 One of them practices every day for an hour, while the other one practices only once a week for seven hours.
 Who do you think will learn faster and better?

-In this article, we’ll explore why consistency is so important, how it’s the secret component that will make all the difference in various aspects of your life, and how to develop it.
+In this article, I’ll explain why consistency is so important, how it’s the secret component that will make all the difference in various aspects of your life, and how to develop it.

 Table of Contents